shreya-singh21/60-DAYS-DEVOPS-CHALENGE/DAY_13/README.md

 10. We can select the metric name & See more details about the graph.

-## BILLING ALARM
+# Billing Alarm - Keep Track of Your AWS Costs

-We can monitor your estimated AWS charges by using Amazon CloudWatch.
-When we enable the monitoring of estimated charges for our AWS account, the estimated charges are calculated and sent several times daily to CloudWatch as metric data.
-Billing metric data is stored in the US East (N. Virginia) Region and represents worldwide charges.
+We can monitor our estimated AWS charges by using Amazon CloudWatch.
+When we enable the monitoring of estimated charges for our AWS account, the estimated charges are calculated and sent several times daily to CloudWatch as metric data.<br>
+The Billing Alarm acts as your financial watchdog for your AWS account.
+It helps you monitor and track the estimated spending on AWS services, much like a diligent assistant keeping an eye on your expenses.

+#### How Does it Work?

+When you enable the Billing Alarm, AWS will calculate your estimated charges multiple times a day and send this information to Amazon CloudWatch.
+CloudWatch acts as a secure vault, storing all the cost-related data.

+#### Why Use Billing Alarm?

+The Billing Alarm acts as a spending limit for your AWS account.
+You can set a specific budget that you don't want to exceed.
+If your estimated charges approach or surpass that limit, CloudWatch will raise an alarm.
+It serves as a warning signal, alerting you when your spending reaches a predefined threshold.

+#### Example:

+Imagine you're running a website on AWS, and you want to ensure you don't spend more than $50 per month.
+By setting up a Billing Alarm with CloudWatch to monitor your spending, you'll receive an immediate notification if your estimated charges reach or exceed $50.
+This way, you can take control of your costs and avoid overspending.

+#### Note:

+The billing metric data is securely stored in a special location (US East - N. Virginia Region), covering your AWS charges from around the world.

+Using Billing Alarms and CloudWatch empowers you to be financially savvy with your AWS spending and prevents any surprises when it comes to your bills!

+By keeping track of your AWS costs with Billing Alarms, you can ensure you stay within your budget and enjoy a seamless experience using AWS services.
+Happy cloud computing!

+**To anable the billing you can these steps**
 1. Go to My Account

 2. Click on my Account